Medical Malpractice: Mistakes, Misdiagnosis, and Medications

 After a surgical procedure, a patient can suffer a serious infection.
 The surgical incision may not have been closed up properly, causing serious complications including the possibility of infection.
 Contact a Philadelphia medical malpractice lawyer if you have suspicions that a serious infection you developed was avoidable.

 A medication error can happen in many ways.
 This includes the doctor prescribing the incorrect medication, not taking into account the patient’s allergies, giving the incorrect dose (either too low or too high), or failing to identify possible drug interactions between the current and new prescriptions.
 Medication errors can result in a worsening of the original condition, or the development of a new one, or both.
-A Philadelphia medical malpractice lawyer from Wieand Law Firm can help you and your family get the justice you deserve.
+A Philadelphia medical malpractice lawyer from Wieand Law Firm, LLC can help you and your family get the justice you deserve.

 Diagnosing a patient incorrectly can lead to the patient not receiving the required treatment within the needed time frame.
 By the time the misdiagnosis is noticed, the wrong treatment plan may have already done significant damage.
 This is particularly important when it comes to conditions that can be life-threatening, failing to diagnose accurately and promptly can have disastrous results.

 You should not have to suffer due to the misjudgment of another person, particularly a doctor who should have sufficient training and the knowledge required in order to help you rather than hurt you.